-Popular brands such as Nike, Emirates, and Nestle have leveraged Beaconstac’s safe QR Code generator solution to scale their marketing efforts, promote user safety, and disburse end-to-end encrypted campaigns to their users and witnessed high success rates.
+Popular brands such as Revlon, Emirates, and Nestle have leveraged Beaconstac’s safe QR Code generator solution to scale their marketing efforts, promote user safety, and disburse end-to-end encrypted campaigns to their users and witnessed high success rates.

 Beaconstac’s robust QR Code solution offers elevated enterprise-class security standards and frameworks for enterprises and individuals to deliver unlimited secure, dynamic, and seamless campaigns making it a secure, reliable, and safe QR Code generator.

 Beaconstac is the first and only platform in the world to be SOC 2® Type 1 certified.
 This ensures that our customers’ data is protected from vulnerabilities and regular audits will be conducted to test the durability of our enterprise-grade security measures.